 Definition - What does Trophectoderm (TE) mean?

 The trophectoderm is a layer of cells on the outer edge of a blastocyst.
-The trophectoderm begins to form on the 5th day after an egg is fertilized, at the same time as the rest of the blastocyst.
-These cells provide nutrients for the developing embryo and will later become the placenta.
+These cells provide nutrients for the developing embryo, facilitate attachment to the uterine lining and become part the placenta.
+The trophectoderm begins to form around the 5th day after an egg is fertilized, at the same time as the rest of the blastocyst.

 The trophectoderm is also called the trophoblast or T cells.

 FertilitySmarts explains Trophectoderm (TE)

 The trophectoderm is responsible for providing food to the developing embryo.
 In addition to nourishing the cells of the embryo, it protects the inner cell mass (ICM) from the outside environment.
 The cells that make up the trophectoderm are the only cells of the embryo that contact the uterine wall.